 Students pay the standard student fees for terms in which they are enrolled in any on-campus classes.
-Students pay reduced fees for terms in which they are exclusively enrolled in off-campus courses (i.e. internship credits).
+Students pay reduced fees for terms in which they are exclusively enrolled in off-campus courses (i.e., internship credits).
+If a student enrolls in an on-campus class during their internship, they will be assessed on-campus fees.
 Accurate fee assessment requires students to inform in graduate internship program staff of their official internship start date.
-Fees are subject to change annually (reset each academic year at the start of fall term).
+Fees are subject to change annually (reset each academic year at the start of fall term). https://registrar.uoregon.edu/tuition-fees/graduate

-Matriculation Fee: All new students must pay a one-time matriculation fee the term they enter the UO (currently \$449.35 - this is subject to change).
+Matriculation Fee: All new students must pay a one-time matriculation fee the term they enter the UO (currently \$469.57 - this is subject to change).